Build customer loyalty

 - Be your word.
 I already know that I need to explain this point a little deeper.
 It’s one thing to GIVE your word, to do what you said you would do.
 This is certainly a great trait.
 But BEING your word is a little different.
 BEING your word is more like living your brand.
 Each of my personal customer service examples here illustrate the idea of BEING your word.
 Here is another practical way to be your word: be transparent.
 It’s ok to make a mistake or not to know.
 Being transparent means that you will do things a certain way.

 Given the choice, people would much rather buy from people they like.
 They are more willing to forgive small mistakes and shoot – even big ones.
 When people like you, they want to spend time with you and money with you.

-Use these nine tips to build customer loyalty and you’ll not only increase sales, you’ll have a lot more fun at work.
+Use these nine tips to build customer and brand loyalty and you’ll not only increase sales, you’ll have a lot more fun at work.

 QuestionPro offers a robust online platform to help you manage customer experience.
 Schedule a live demo with our CX professionals and learn how our CX software can help you increase brand loyalty and keep customers coming back.